swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 ~~~
 {: .language-python}

-A variable is just a name for a value,
+A variable is a name for a value,
 such as `x_val`, `current_temperature`, or `subject_id`.
 Python's variables must begin with a letter and are [case sensitive]({{ page.root }}/reference/#case-sensitive).
 We can create a new variable by assigning a value to it using `=`.